Marie Hourihan: Manchester City, 2016–2018

 In December 2015, Hourihan signed with Manchester City for the 2016 FA WSL season.

 Brighton, 2018–2019

 Hourihan joined Brighton & Hove Albion W.F.C. in January 2018, on a loan deal until the end of the season.
 The move was made permanent in the summer of 2018.

 Braga, 2019–2021

 In July 2019 Hourihan signed for Portuguese Campeonato Nacional de Futebol Feminino champions Braga.

 International career

 After previously representing the England women's national under-23 football team, Hourihan accepted a call-up from the new Republic of Ireland women's national football team coach Colin Bell in 2017.
 She was eligible to represent the Girls in Green thanks to her late grandmother who moved back from London to her native Arigna, County Roscommon.
 She made her senior debut in March 2017, in a 0–0 draw with Hungary at the 2017 Cyprus Cup.
 Hourihan was installed as the successor to Ireland's longstanding goalkeeper Emma Byrne.

+Managerial career

+On 24 July 2023, Hourihan was appointed head coach of Stoke City Women, the team's first full-time manager.
+In the 24-25 season Marie led Stoke City Women to their highest ever league finish in the FA Women's National League and her side earn't their place in the FAWNL Cup final against Nottingham Forest Women and lost 3-1.
+She left Stoke in May 2025 and joined Plymouth Argyle Women as Head Coach in June 2025.